gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/01-vector.md

 in a rotated coordinate system, its coordinates could appear different, say
 $(x', y')$.
 Despite this change in representation, the vector $\mathbf{v}$ itself has not changed; it still has the same length and points in the same direction in space.
-This is perfectly illustrated in {numref}`01-vector-vector-versus-coordinate`.
+This is perfectly illustrated in {numref}`01-vector-vector-versus-coordinate`, where the three vectors have different coordinates but are equivalent because they have the same orientation (direction) and length (magnitude).

 The concept of **_basis_** is central to this idea.
 A basis provides a frame of reference for describing vectors.
 Changing the basis is akin to changing